web3index/web3index-org/README.md

 ## Project Integration Instructions

 In order for a project to be considered for the index, its revenue data must be surfaced in a format that's consumable by the application.
-This data can be provided using several different methods.
+This data can be provided using one of several different methods.

 ### Method #1: The Graph (recommended)